 Everything begins with the data at the Application Layer.
 Then through out the destination, in each Lower Layer, an additional Header is added to these Data.
 And at the Physical Layer, all these are send via 1s and 0s as voltages over the cables.

-What are these Headers and how effects the data?
+What are these Headers of OSI Model Layers and how effects the data?